-2.6 As part of the development process, the Course proposer should contact staff in the following services at the earliest opportunity in order to discuss the proposal:
+- 2.4 Before initial approval forms are completed, Schools and External Relations Directorate will use market insights to develop a list of potential areas for growth. - 2.5 As part of the development process, the Course proposer should contact staff in the following services at the earliest opportunity in order to discuss the proposal:

-Financial Services Advice on the financial viability of the proposal and the level
+Finance Advice on the financial viability of the proposal and the level of tuition fee that should be set.
 Strategic Planning Advice on external funding.

-Student Recruitment and Marketing

-Advice on the marketing of the proposed Course.

-Quality Assurance and Enhancement

-Advice on the validation process and compatibility of courses with regulations.
+External Relations Directorate Advice on the marketing of the proposed Course.
+Quality Assurance and Enhancement Advice on the validation process and compatibility of courses with regulations.
 Advice on alignment of QAE and PSRB processes.
 Completion of due diligence and MoC processes for Collaborative Partnerships.

-International Student Recruitment

-Advice on demand from international students, English

-language and IELTS requirements.

-Information Advice on IT requirements and to assess the extent to which to purchase learning resources.

-Technology Services IT services will be able support the proposed course.

-Library and Learning Services Advice on the ability of Library and Learning Services to support the proposed course, including availability of funding support the proposed course.

-Facilities Services The availability of standard and specialist accommodation to
+International Student Recruitment Advice on demand from international students, English language and IELTS requirements.
+Information Technology Services Advice on IT requirements and to assess the extent to which IT services will be able support the proposed course.
+Library and Learning Services Advice on the ability of Library and Learning Services to support the proposed course, including availability of funding to purchase learning resources.
+Facilities Services The availability of standard and specialist accommodation to support the proposed course.
+Careers and Student Enterprise Advice on structuring the course to enable students to succeed, during and after their studies.
+Research, Innovation and Enterprise For proposals for professional doctorate courses.

-Centre for Student

-Success

-Advice on structuring the course to enable students to

-succeed, during and after their studies.

-Graduate School For proposals for professional doctorate courses.

-- 2.7 The course proposer is required to complete the approval form, in collaboration with the services listed above, to confirm: - A case for how the proposed course aligns with School and Institutional strategy.
-With additional student related information regarding Course set up. - Detailed staffing strategy, high level facilities/ space/ technology/ IT requirements. - Confirmation of any funding sources. - Timeline for approval. - Module level detail relating to the proposed course - Initial market analysis completed by the proposer - Detailed market analysis, viability of the proposed course, the target market and main competitors completed by Student Recruitment and Marketing.
+- 2.6 The course proposer is required to complete the approval form, in collaboration with the services listed above, to confirm: - A case for how the proposed course aligns with School and Institutional strategy.
+With additional student related information regarding Course set up. - Detailed staffing strategy, high level facilities/ space/ technology/ IT requirements. - Confirmation of any funding sources. - Target date for School Quality Committee approval and expected first intake date

-- Text suitable for advertising the course. - Detailed financials covering income and expenditure for the first 3 years.
-Including commentary from Financial Services and relevant finance codes.
+- Module level detail relating to the proposed course - Initial market analysis completed by the proposer - Detailed market analysis, viability of the proposed course, the target market and main competitors completed by External Relations Directorate. - Text suitable for advertising the course. - Detailed financials covering income and expenditure for the first 3 years.
+Including commentary from Finance and relevant finance codes.